-Small Business Job Tax Credit in Code Section 12-6-3360 - Code Section 12-6-3360(C)(2) provides that small businesses with 99 or fewer employees that increase employment by two or more new full-time jobs may be eligible for the job tax credit.
-The amount of the credit depends in part on whether the gross wages of the new full-time job amounts to a minimum of 120% of the county's or state's average per capita income, whichever is lower.
+Small Business Jobs Tax Credit in Code Section 12-6-3360 - Code Section 12-6-3360(C)(2) provides that small businesses with 99 or fewer employees that increase employment by two or more new full-time jobs may be eligible for the jobs tax credit.
+The amount of the credit depends in part on whether the gross wages of the new full-time jobs amount to a minimum of 120% of the county's or state's average per capita income, whichever is lower.

 Job Development Credit Qualifying Expenditures under Code Section 12-10-80 -Employee relocation expenses for employees with gross wages equal to twice the per capita income of the state or county in which the project is located, whichever is lower, can qualify as eligible expenditures for reimbursement from job development credits.
-Sales and Use Tax Exemption for Computer Equipment for Technology Intensive Facilities in Code Section 12-36-2120(65) - A sales and use tax exemption is available for computer equipment used in connection with a technology intensive facility if the taxpayer meets certain investment requirements and creates at least 100 jobs at the facility over a five year period and those jobs have an average cash compensation of at least 150% of the state per capita income.